karkar/web-jayfo/index.md

 * [Xiaoyi Zhang](http://xiaoyizhang.me/)

 My research has been directly supported by the National Science Foundation and by the Agency for Healthcare Research and Quality.

-We have also been generously supported by FXPAL, Google, Intel, Microsoft, and Nokia.
+My group has also been generously supported by FXPAL, Google, Intel, Microsoft, and Nokia.
 {% endcapture %}
 {{ m | markdownify }}
     </div>